duckdb/duckdb-web/docs/sql/data_types/map.md

 comparing a `NULL` nested value to a non-`NULL` nested value produces a `NULL` result.
 Comparing nested value _members_ , however, uses the internal nested value rules for `NULL`s, and a `NULL` nested value member will compare above a non-`NULL` nested value member.

-## Grouping and Joining

-Nested types can be used in `GROUP BY` clauses and as expressions for `JOIN`s.

 ## Functions
 See [Nested Functions](/docs/sql/functions/nested).